opencv/opencv_attic/opencv/interfaces/ippopencv/readme.txt

 must obtain a commercial license for IPP.
 This tool is only a specialized version of customdll example included into IPP distribution (<IPP>/tools/customdll) and it is provided for OpenCV users convenience.

+A note for Linux users: while the ippopencv project has not been ported on Linux yet, it should be possible to build custom shared library using the example from IPP for Linux distribution and opencvipp_funclist.h as the list of functions.